TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 Then output from `collect` will be list: `{3, 3, 5}`.

-_Collect is designed to be used in simple collect cases, it might not work as expected in nested structures (like for-each inside for-each)_
+_Even if you use use nested structures like for-each inside for-each, collect produces exact once output._

 ## PreviousValue